 The accompanying financial statements have been prepared on a basis that assumes that the Company will continue as a going concern and that contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of \$31,480,426 at December 31, 2011.
-During the year ended December 31, 2011, the Company generated a net loss of \$7,435,422 and the Company expects that it will continue to generate operating losses for the foreseeable future.
-The Company believes that its cash on hand is adequate to fund operations into the middle of the third quarter of 2012.
-The Company's ability to execute its operating plan beyond that time depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
+The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of \$40,277,400 at December 31, 2012.
+During the year ended December 31, 2012, the Company generated a net loss of \$8,796,974 and the Company expects that it will continue to generate operating losses for the foreseeable future.
+On February 20, 2013, the Company completed a registered public offering of an aggregate of 11,000,000 shares of its common stock, warrants to purchase up to an aggregate of 11,000,000 shares of common stock at an exercise price of \$0.50 per share which will be exercisable for five years from issuance, and warrants to purchase up to an aggregate of 5,500,000 shares of common stock at an exercise price of \$0.50 per share which will be exercisable for one year from issuance, for gross proceeds of \$5,500,000 (the "February Offering") (see Note 18).
+The Company believes that its cash balance at December 31, 2012, augmented by the proceeds from the February Offering, is adequate to fund operations at budgeted levels through October 2013.
+The cash balance at December 31, 2012 excludes \$2,000,000 contractually designated for use towards the \$3,000,000 estimated cost of construction of an in-house manufacturing facility for the Company's LIGHT compound.
+As an alternative to this project, the Company is evaluating contract manufacturers that may accommodate larger scale production of LIGHT.
+The Company's ability to execute its operating plan beyond October 2013 depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
 The Company plans to continue to actively pursue financing alternatives, but there can be no assurance that it will obtain the necessary funding.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.